-Only use a hook that will pass easily through the lifting rings or eyes without binding.
-A hook that is too large or off-center could break the lifting rings or eyes.
+Only use a hook that will pass easily through the lifting rings without binding.
+A hook that is too large or off-center could break the lifting rings.
 DO NOT use a sling to lift the boat.
 Damage to your boat can occur.

-If your boat is equipped with a retractable lifting eye, it can be used for lifting your boat.
+If your boat is equipped with a retractable lifting ring, it can be used for lifting your boat.